pfsense/docs/source/packages/index.rst

 Packages
 ********

-Packages extend the functionality of pfSense software.
+Packages extend the functionality of pfSense® software.
 They provide additional services and utilities not found in the base installation.
 These are all completely optional and are not necessary for most deployments.